deep110/deep110.github.io/articles/_posts/2019-01-13-implementing-2D-game-engine.markdown

 Frictional Impulse is applied perpendicular to collision normal.
 <div style="text-align:center"><img src="/assets/images/2019-01/tangent-normal-rv.png"/></div>

-Frictional impulse can just be calculated by subsituting normal vector with tangential magnitude of relative velocity, and in opposite direction.
+Frictional impulse can be calculated by just substituting normal vector with tangential magnitude of relative velocity, and in opposite direction.

 Replace `n` with `t`:
 <p class="equation">
 \boxed{j_{f} = - \dfrac {(1+e) u_{AB}.t}{\big(\dfrac {1}{m_{A}} + \dfrac {1}{m_{B}} \big) + \dfrac {(r_{A}.n)^2}{I_{A}} + \dfrac {(r_{B}.n)^2}{I_{B}}}}
 </p>
 Now we just need to calculate `t`.
 For that we will get normal component of relative velocity and subtract from total relative velocity to get tangential component (Vector Math).
-Negative sign is since friction is opposite to the direction of motion.
+Negative sign is used since friction is always opposite to the direction of motion.
 <p class="equation">
 t = -[V_{AB} − (V_{AB}⋅n)∗n]
 </p>
 But wait there is a catch, friction acts differently for static and dynamic objects, that is why two coefficients of friction.
-Which one to use is determined using [Coulomb's Law](https://en.wikipedia.org/wiki/Friction#Dry_friction).
+How to use them can be determined using [Coulomb's Law](https://en.wikipedia.org/wiki/Friction#Dry_friction).
 <pre><code>j<sub>f</sub> <= μj<sub>n</sub></code></pre>

-Let us understand this defination, if our solved `jf` (representing the force of friction ) is less than μ<sub>static</sub> times the normal force (`jn`), then we can use our `jf` magnitude as friction.
+Let us understand this definition, if our solved `jf` (representing the force of friction ) is less than μ<sub>static</sub> times the normal force (`jn`), then we can use our `jf` magnitude as friction.
 If not, then we must use our normal force times μ<sub>dynamic</sub> instead.
 <pre><code>
 if (abs(jf) < μ<sub>s</sub>jn) {
     // no change